Last Updated on by Michael Brockbank

 Delivering Extras to Supporters

 One of the newer aspects of Buy Me a Coffee is the Extras you can provide.
 You can sell eBooks, commissioned art, exclusive video content, or create your own from scratch.

-In fact, you can set up your own ZOOM event and sell tickets to supporters directly from BMC.
-Going over the templates that are available, I’ve even come up with a few ideas of my own.
+You can set up your own ZOOM event and sell tickets to supporters directly from BMC.
+Going over the available templates, I’ve even come up with a few ideas of my own.

 At any rate, the Extras in Buy Me a Coffee are available to help you generate even more revenue.
 By offering something more engaging, it has the potential to drive income.

 Does Buy Me a Coffee Actually Work?